 #7 – The Soul Singer

 In the number seven spot on our Top 10 songs from the Waterboys list, we turn to the spirited track entitled “The Soul Singer.”
 Now talk about a great r&b track, This one sounds like it could have been released in 1967 on Motown.
 We just love those horn lines on this killer track.
 The horn arrangements remind us of the work that Steven Van Zant did with Southside Johnny And The Asbury Jukes in the 1970s.
 The song “The Soul Singer,” was released on the album Good Luck, Seeker.
 The album was released in 2020.

 #6 – Strange Boat

 Featured on the band’s album Fisherman’s Blue, “Strange Boat” is worth mentioning in the top 10 songs from The Waterboys.
 Notably, “Strange Boat” describes a crew’s journey by boat and then by car.
 The boat is used metaphorically to mean a difficult and wondrous journey.
-Additionally, the name boat was used as a dual reference as revealed by the band’s singer Mike Scott, with the second meaning refers to the crew members.
+Additionally, the name boat was used as a dual reference as revealed by the band’s singer Mike Scott, with the second meaning referring to the crew members.
 Finally, the song was meant to be about how the band grappled with their newfound fame and success.

 #5 – A Man is in Love

 Short but sublime is the best phrase that can be used to describe “A Man is in Love.”
-Featured on their 1990 album, Room to Roam, this song is a perfect short explanation about traits of a man in love behaves like.
+Featured on their 1990 album, Room to Roam, this song is a perfect short explanation about traits of a man in love behaves.
 From confessing to other simple romantic things like whispering a woman’s name with closed eyes, these are the few elements that can tell a man is in love with a woman.

 #4 – And a Bang on the Ear